 — Cornetto India (@CornettoIndia) July 14, 2015

-By looking at these success stories, it’s clear that brands will benefit greatly from making their marketing efforts topical and reactive in today’s digital world where marketing is no longer a one way communication, but a two way conversation.
+By looking at these success stories, it’s clear that brands will benefit greatly from making their marketing efforts topical and reactive in today’s digital world where marketing is no longer a one-way communication, but a two-way conversation.

 The right moment marketing not only helps in creating a fresh and relevant brand image but also leads to an increased customer engagement and brand loyalty.
-So keeping this insight in mind – how can you use moment marketing to effectively engage with audience on your brand’s social media channels?
+So keeping this insight in mind – how can you use moment marketing to effectively engage with the audience on your brand’s social media channels?
 Here are some pointers to get started:

 1. Identify relevant events